 - 1/4 cup unsweetened cocoa powder

-- 2 tbsp ground flax - Here's a vegan chocolate cake without flax
+- 2 tbsp ground flax (Here's a vegan chocolate cake with no flax)

 - 1/3 cup sugar, or xylitol for sugar free